gayatrig19/the-unplugged-club/README.md

 - The images are given effects for letting user get the feel of the website and relate to the content with some entertainment.

 ####  Benefits section, Guide to unplug section and Contact form Hover effect
-- The  benefits section on home page, guide section on unplug here page and the contact form includes the hoover effect to make the experience more interactive.
+- The  benefits section on home page, guide section on unplug here page and the contact form includes the hover effect to make the experience more interactive.
 - When the user hovers over the blocks on benefits section and guide section, a transition effect is experienced.
 - When the user engages with the input fields or hovers over, its border colour changes to sky blue to subtly highlight the item without compromising legibility.